fiore42/Prisoner-Dilemma-DQN-Python/README.md

 - **Debug Mode**: Enables debug mode with the `-d` or `--debug` flag, leading to fewer strategies and rounds for quicker iterations.
 - **Verbose Output**: Supports verbose (`-v`) and very verbose (`-vv`) flags for additional debugging and operational insights, including machine learning output in the very verbose mode.
 - **Strategy Listing**: Use `-p` or `--print` to print all available strategies, assisting in custom strategy selection.
+- **Infinite Loop**: Use `-l` or `--loop` flags to enter an infinite loop that just shows the performance of the ML agent.
+To test performance in multiple arenas.
+- **No Bold**: Use `-b` or `--no-bold` flags to print without bold.
+Useful when you redirect output to file.

 ## Getting Started